 There could be many reasons why your cat behaves like this, among which hyperthyroidism is only one condition.

-Note: Increase appetite may cause it to eat anything and everything in sight, like raw meat, almonds (find if it can eat almonds), onions (leads to anemia in cats) which could further create problems for its health.
+Note: Increased appetite may cause her to eat anything and everything in sight, like raw meat, almonds (find if it can eat almonds), onions (leads to anemia in cats) which could further create problems for her health.

 7. Their Appearance Has Changed & So Is Her Love for You

-Is your cat has started to hide in corners?
-Does it not respond to your affection anymore?
-Or, their eyes are always cloudy and watery even when it looks at you?
+Has your cat started to hide in corners?
+Does she not respond to your affection anymore?
+Or, their eyes are always cloudy and watery?

-And, you think its love and fondness for its favorite human, you, have lessened?
+And, you think the love and fondness for their favorite human, you, have reduced?
 No!
 It’s not like that.

 Now that you are aware of all the signs a cat is dying.
 What’s next?
 You know their end is near, and you have started to prepare yourself to let her go.